joseph-schwartz/joseph-schwartz/README.md

 - 👋 Hi, I’m @joseph-schwartz
-- 👀 I’m a senior video game engineer with expertise in generative AI both in coding and gameplay.
+- 👀 I’m a senior AI / Game / Full Stack engineer with expertise in Agentic Engineering and integrating Generative AI into various systems, game development and gameplay.
-- 🌱 I’m currently developing games and generative AI in Unreal Engine .
+- 🌱 I’m currently developing games and generative AI in Unreal Engine.
 - 📫 How to reach me is through my email: Joseph.Robert.Schwartz@gmail.com

 <!---